albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 X-Plane plugin which has to be installed as well.

 The *Little Xpconnect* plugin is included in the *Little Navmap* archive.
-You can always find the correct and matching version on your *Little Navmap* installtion directory.
+You can always find the correct and matching version in your *Little Navmap* installation directory.

 See :doc:`XPCONNECT` for installation and usage.